nerdslab/xray-thc/README.md

 # xray-thc-data
-A three-dimensional X-ray microtomography thalamocortical dataset for characterizing brain heterogeneity: paper, data
+A three-dimensional X-ray microtomography thalamocortical dataset for characterizing brain heterogeneity: [Paper](http://bossdb.org/project/prasad2020), Data(http://bossdb.org/project/prasad2020)

 # Dataset Description
 This dataset consists of a 3D brain volume, generated via microCT, spanning from hypothalamus to cortex.
 The dataset has dimension 720x1420x5805 (z,y,x), with a 1.17um isotropic voxel volume.
 The brain areas available are Cortex, Striatum, TRN, VP, Zona Incerta, Internal Capsule, Hypothalamus, and Corpus Callosum.
 Human-annotated ground truth data are available for both brain area classification and samples for microstructure segmentation of 4 brain areas.